Guide

 Business planning benefits:

-• Maintenance budgeting: Predict upcoming repair costs
+• budget for maintenance: Predict upcoming repair costs

-Tracking depreciation also strengthens your financial position.
+Tracking depreciation also strengthens your financial position with these benefits:

 How does accumulated depreciation affect financial statements?